petrassurna/DotNetSiteSearch/README.md

 In the past, I have copied and pasted my site search code between projects, but this has not been efficient and has resulted in bugs and other issues.
-To improve the quality of my code and make it easier to use, I have decided to add tests and turn it into a system that can be easily installed in just 15 minutes.
+To improve the quality of my code and make it easier to use, I have decided to add unit and integration tests and turn it into a system that can be easily installed in just 15 minutes.
 This system is called USiteSearch.

 Earlier versions of the code used in USiteSearch can be seen in action on the [Energy Council](https://www.energycouncil.com.au)